Adaptive Step Duration for Accurate Foot Placement: Achieving Robust Bipedal Locomotion on Terrains with Restricted Footholds: Simulation Results

 \subsubsection{Profile II}

-It consists of randomly generated $L^k$ and $W^k$, which is much more challenging for the ALIP-QP to handle.
-The ALIP-MPC controls the robot to walk through this profile with a step position error of $0.023$ meters, while the ALIP-QP ends with the robot falling due to the randomness of the stone positions.
-Fig. \ref{fig:profile_ii_1} compares the footprints, the CoM, and the DCM trajectories of the ALIP-MPC and ALIP-QP.
-The ALIP-QP fails at the 14th step because the 13th foot placement yields an initial condition that cannot lead to viable states given the 14th stone position, which again highlights the importance of the multiple-step preview.
-Fig. \ref{fig:profile_ii_2} compares the step duration and initial DCM in $y$-direction of two planners, where the ALIP-MPC can find foot placements with more smooth changes in the step duration to maintain viable states.
+Each relative stone position is given by randomly generated $(L_j, W_j)$.
+DCM-MPC completes this test with a step position error of $0.029$ meters, while DCM-QP ends halfway with the robot falling. \figref{fig:profile_ii_1} compares the footprints, the CoM, and the DCM trajectories of two planners.
+DCM-QP fails to place its foot onto the desired 24th stone because the 23rd foot placement yields an initial DCM that cannot lead to viable states given the 24th stone position, highlighting the significance of the multi-step preview. \figref{fig:profile_ii_2} compares the step duration and initial DCM in $y$-direction of two planners, where DCM-MPC can find foot placements to maintain viable states with smoother changes in the actual step duration.